 - If desired, stir in gel food coloring.
 You can pour some icing into different bowls if using multiple colors.
 When tinting icing, only use 1-2 drops at first, stir it in, then add more as needed to reach your desired color.
 Remember, color darkens as icing dries.

-- Decorate: Spoon icing into squeeze bottles or piping bags fitted with Wilton Piping Tip #4.
+- Decorate: Spoon icing into squeeze bottles or piping bags (reusable or disposable) fitted with Wilton Piping Tip #4.
 Decorate your cookies as desired.
 I usually outline cookies with icing first, then fill in the middle.
 If adding sprinkles on top of the icing, add them right after applying icing on your cookie.

 - Let icing dry/set: Feel free to enjoy cookies before icing completely dries.
 Icing dries in 24 hours.
 No need to cover the decorated cookies as you wait for the icing to set.
 If it’s helpful, decorate the cookies directly on a baking sheet so you can stick the entire baking sheet in the refrigerator to help slightly speed up the icing setting.
 Once the icing has dried, these cookies are great for gifting or for sending.